egidux/eTaskerPublic/README.md

 Maven -> https://maven.apache.org/download.cgi

-Redis, install on localhost and run it with the default port (6379) -> http://redis.io/download
+Redis (for http session management), install on localhost and run it with the default port (6379) -> http://redis.io/download

 First run might be longer